Is your vinyl record warped?

 Step 3:

-Put the glass panes in your car on a hot sunny day and let it be there until the sun sets.
+Place the panes in your car on a hot sunny day and let them rest there until sunset.
 That’s it.

 Frequently Asked Questions: